-Chemistry majors learn critical concepts of Chemistry by taking the lecture and laboratory courses offered by the Berry College Department of Chemistry and Biochemistry.
-However, gaining experience working in a research lab allows students to gain an appreciation of how chemistry is performed in the real world, whether it be in a graduate level academic lab or in an industrial lab.
-You will find that real research experiences in a working lab are quite different than the experiences you may have had in a teaching laboratory course.
-You will learn how original research is carried out, gain experience on research-level chemical instrumentation, and observe how the seemingly "esoteric" concepts learned in lecture courses are applied to real-life, practical, chemical research.
+The Berry Chemistry faculty are accomplished research scientists with a commitment to train the next generation of scientists.
+As a student researcher, you will better understand how chemistry is performed in the real world, and be better prepared for graduate school or work in an industrial lab.
+You will find that real research experiences are very different from the experiences in an introductory laboratory course.
+You will learn how original research is carried out, gain experience on research-level chemical instrumentation, and observe how concepts learned in lecture courses are applied to real-life, practical, chemical research.

 Productive research students are often able to have their research published in national and international Chemistry journals, and are able to attend professional conferences with their faculty mentor to present their research findings.

 How Do I Get Started in Research?

-When you have found one or more faculty members in which you are interested, fill out an Research Application Form below (note: this form is only active during times in which applications are accepted.
-See below for more information).
+When you have found one or more faculty members in which you are interested, fill out an Research Application Form below.
 The application process is meant to facilitate the best match of an undergraduate researcher to a faculty mentor, which depends on several factors such as the availability of space in each faculty member's lab.
 The application cycle starts the semester before the research project will begin.
 Before you apply, make sure you will have allowed for at least a 3 hour continuous block of time in your weekly schedule to dedicate to research.

 Do Research Experiences Provide Academic Credit?
 Can I Perform Research as Part of the Student Work Program?